k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/06_local_file_sys.md

 # Local File System

 This interface type supports processing files from a local directory of a specific Fabric server and can be used when creating an [Interface Listener for a Broadway flow](/articles/19_Broadway/09_broadway_integration_with_Fabric.md#interface-listener-for-broadway-flows).
+The directory can be either Window or Linux.

 To create a new interface: